Mews: Cars

 Mews lost their equestrian function in the early 20th century when motor cars were introduced.
 At the same time, after World War I and especially after World War II, the number of people who could afford to live in the type of houses which had a mews attached fell sharply.
 One place where a mews may still be in equestrian use is Bathurst Mews in Westminster, near Hyde Park, London, where several private horses are kept.
 Nearby, the mews' stables have been put to commercial use.
 Some mews were demolished or put to commercial use, but the majority were converted into homes.

-Contemporary movements to revitalise and creatively re-use historical and traditional features of urban environments have also cast some appreciative light on mews.
-A contemporary presentation of the some 500 former horse stables in the city of London appears in the book The Mews of London: A Guide to the Hidden Byways of London's Past (1982), including individual chapters providing history and walking maps for mews in six districts surrounding (and adjacent to) Hyde Park: Bayswater, Notting Hill, Kensington, Belgravia, Mayfair, and Marylebone.
+Contemporary movements to revitalise and creatively re-use historical and traditional features of urban environments have cast some appreciative light on mews.
+A presentation of the some 500 former horse stables in the city of London appears in the book The Mews of London: A Guide to the Hidden Byways of London's Past (1982), including individual chapters providing history and walking maps for mews in six districts near Hyde Park: Bayswater, Notting Hill, Kensington, Belgravia, Mayfair, and Marylebone.

-In 2015 a survey of the mews in London estimated that there were 391 original and surviving mews properties still in existence, and 239 which had been redeveloped.
-The survey classified an "Authentic Mews" property as "A property in a Mews – a lane, alley, court, narrow passage, cul de sac or back street originally built behind houses in the 17th, 18th and 19th centuries to provide access for stables or coach house accommodation (often with associated living accommodation) – that is now most likely to be a modernised residential dwelling, possibly with commercial premises.
-An Authentic Mews property will still retain the approximate appearance, form and footprint of the original Mews but it may have been re-developed to a degree and no longer retains all original Mews features."
+A 2015 survey of the mews in London estimated that there were 391 original and surviving mews properties still in existence, 239 of which had been redeveloped.
+The survey classified an "Authentic Mews" property as "A property in a Mews – a lane, alley, court, narrow passage, cul de sac or back street originally built behind houses in the 17th, 18th and 19th centuries to provide access for stables or coach house accommodation, often with associated living accommodation, – that is now most likely to be a modernised residential dwelling, possibly with commercial premises.
+An Authentic Mews property will retain the approximate appearance, form and footprint of the original Mews, but it may have been re-developed to a degree and no longer retains all original Mews features."

 In contemporary urban planning and construction

 The use of mews in new urban development is advocated by Leon Krier, who is himself a strong influence on the New Urbanism movement in the United States.
-(For his foundational contributions to the movement, Krier received the first Athena Medal awarded by the Congress for the New Urbanism in 2006.)
+For his foundational contributions to the movement, Krier received the first Athena Medal awarded by the Congress for the New Urbanism in 2006.

 In the Smart Growth, Traditional Neighborhood Development and New Urbanism movements, the term is used frequently, but definitions of the term are rare.
 The East Village Redevelopment Plan for Calgary, Alberta, Canada, explains that "Mews are narrow, intimate streets that balance the access and service functions of a lane with active building frontages, accessory uses, and a street space shared by cars and pedestrians."